tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 SQL Server/常见问题/账号与权限_intl_en.md

 [](id:XTZHLJ)
 ### Can I connect to TencentDB for SQL Server with a Windows system account?
-You cannot connect to a TencentDB for SQL Server non-single-node (formerly Basic Edition) instance with a Windows system account.
-To connect to a single-node (formerly Basic Edition) instance with such account, [submit a ticket](https://console.cloud.tencent.com/workorder/category) for assistance.
+You cannot connect to a TencentDB for SQL Server non-single-node instance with a Windows system account.
+To connect to a single-node instance with such account, [submit a ticket](https://console.cloud.tencent.com/workorder/category) for application.

-### What should I do if I forgot the login password of TencentDB for SQL Server?
+### What should I do if I forget the login password of TencentDB for SQL Server?
 Log in to the [TencentDB for SQL Server console](https://console.cloud.tencent.com/sqlserver) and click the ID of the target instance to enter the instance management page.
 On the **Account Management** tab, select **More** > **Reset Password** in the **Operation** column to reset the password.
 For more information, see [Resetting Password](https://www.tencentcloud.com/document/product/238/35796).

 ### How do I reset the password of TencentDB for SQL Server?